Webmail

 Webmail (or web-based email) is an email service that can be accessed using a standard web browser.
 It contrasts with email service accessible through a specialised email client software.
-Examples of webmail providers are 1&1 Ionos, AOL Mail, Gmail, GMX Mail, Mailfence, Outlook.com/Hotmail.com, Yahoo!
-Mail and IceWarp Mail Server.
 Additionally, many internet service providers (ISP) provide webmail as part of their internet service package.
 Similarly, some web hosting providers also provide webmail as a part of their hosting package.

-ISP providers and hosting companies, typically use webmail software via 3rd party software such as Roundcube or SquirrelMail.

 As with any web application, webmail's main advantage over the use of a desktop email client is the ability to send and receive email anywhere from a web browser.
-Its main disadvantage is the need to be connected to the Internet while using it.